cranksters/playdate-reverse-engineering/usb/usb.md

 ### `eval`

-Returns anything that has been printed to the console on the device, or evaluates a compiled Lua function on the device.

-Running eval by itself just returns whatever has been printed to the console (via `print()` in Lua, `playdate->system->logToConsole` in C, etc) since the last time the command was run (oh hey, a way to make your game communicate over USB!).

-To evaluate a Lua function, the command must begin with the string `eval %d\n` where `%d` is the length of the data to eval.
+Evaluates a compiled Lua function on the device.
+The command must begin with the string `eval %d\n` where `%d` is the length of the data to eval.
 This should then be followed by the data for a compiled Lua function.
 You can use the `usbeval.py` script in this repo's `tools` directory to play around with this.

 This command will not work if the currently loaded game is from the System directory on the device, presumably for security reasons?